-mpensation arrangements with the General Partner are summarized below and described in tent and Other Compensation Arrangements" in this prospectus. Туре Description Management Fee The management fee is determined by taking the average value of our total equity (excluding non-controlling interests) determined on a consolidated basis in accordance with GAAP at the end of the two most recently completed months multiplied by an annual rate of 1.50%, and is payable monthly in arrears in cash.
+The terms of our Management Agreement and our compensation arrangements with the General Partner are summarized below and described in more detail under "Our Manager and Management Agreement and Other Compensation Arrangements" in this prospectus.
+Description Type Management Fee The management fee is determined by taking the average value of our total equity (excluding non-controlling interests) determined on a consolidated basis in accordance with GAAP at the end of the two most recently completed months multiplied by an annual rate of 1.50%, and is payable monthly in arrears in cash.
 For illustrative purposes only, and as more fully described in "Unaudited Pro Forma Combined Financial Information," the amount of the management fee payable to the Manager on a pro forma basis for the year ended December 31, 2014, had the Management Agreement been in effect would have been approximately \$9.2 million.
 Incentive Allocation to the General Partner Income Incentive Allocation Income Incentive Allocation is calculated and payable quarterly in arrears based on our pre-incentive allocation net income for the immediately preceding calendar quarter.
-For this purpose, pre-incentive allocation net income means, with respect to a calendar quarter, our net income attributable to members during such quarter calculated in accordance with GAAP excluding our pro rata share of (1) gains and losses, realized or unrealized and (2) certain non-cash or one-time items, and any other adjustments as may be approved by our independent directors.
+For this purpose, pre-incentive allocation net income means, with respect to a calendar quarter, our net income attributable to members during such quarter calculated in accordance with GAAP excluding our pro rata share of (1) gains and losses, realized or unrealized and (2) certain noncash or one-time items, and any other adjustments as may be approved by our independent directors.
 Pre-incentive allocation net income does not include any Income Incentive Allocation or Capital Gains Incentive Allocation paid to the General Partner during the quarter.
-We will pay the General Partner an Income Incentive Allocation with respect to our pre-incentive allocation net income in each calendar quarter as follows: (1) no Income Incentive Allocation in any calendar quarter in which our pre- incentive allocation net income, expressed as a rate of retum on the average value of our net equity capital at the end of the two most recently completed calendar quarters, does not exceed 2.0% for such quarter (8.0% annualized); (2) 100% of our pre-incentive allocation net income with respect to that portion of such pre-incentive allocation net income, if any, that is equal to or exceeds 2.00% but does not exceed 2.2223% for such quarter; and (3) 10.0% of the amount of our pre-incentive allocation net income, if any, that exceeds 2.2223% for such quarter.
+We will pay the General Partner an Income Incentive Allocation with respect to our pre-incentive allocation net income in each calendar quarter as follows: (1) no Income Incentive Allocation in any calendar quarter in which our preincentive allocation net income, expressed as a rate of return on the average value of our net equity capital at the end of the two most recently completed calendar quarters, does not exceed 2.0% for such quarter (8.0% annualized); (2) 100% of our pre-incentive allocation net income with respect to that portion of such pre-incentive allocation net income, if any, that is equal to or exceeds 2.00% but does not exceed 2.2223% for such quarter; and (3) 10.0% of the amount of our pre-incentive allocation net income, if any, that exceeds 2.2223% for such quarter.
 These calculations are appropriately prorated for any period of less than three months.
-The effect of the allocation calculation described above is that if pre-incentive allocation net income, expressed as a rate of return on the average value of our net equity capital at the end of the two most recently completed calendar quarters, is equal to or exceeds 2.2223%, the General Partner will receive an Income Incentive Allocation of 10.0% of our pre-incentive allocation net income, of 10.0% of
+The effect of the allocation calculation described above is that if pre-incentive allocation net income, expressed as a rate of return on the average value of our net equity capital at the end of the two most recently completed calendar quarters, is equal to or exceeds 2.2223%, the General Partner will receive an Income Incentive Allocation of 10.0% of our pre-incentive allocation net income for the quarter.